-"Non-federal cost share" is the portion of the total project costs provided by the AMP operator or AMP as direct or in-kind contributions.
+"Non-federal cost share" is the portion of the total Project costs provided by the Project operator as direct or in-kind contributions.
 These costs are not borne by the Federal Government, or other federal awards or grants unless allowed by statue.
-Beyond the generation of AMP income (if proposed, see below), applicants may contribute (although not required) additional non-federal cost share to the award by one or more of the following methods: (1) applicant cash contributions; (2) applicant in-kind (i.e., non-cash) contributions; or (3) third-party cash or in-kind contributions (including a state or local grant or other form of support for the project).
+Beyond the generation of "program income" (see below), applicants may contribute (although not required) additional non-federal cost share to the award by one or more of the following methods: (1) applicant cash contributions; (2) applicant in-kind (i.e., non-cash) contributions; or (3) third-party cash or in-kind contributions (including a state or local grant or other form of support for the project).
 Note: If an applicant plans to apply other grant funds to this award, then the applicant must verify that those funds can be used for such purpose.
 All cost sharing or matching must be consistent with the requirements of 2 CFR § 200.306.